 Ready to explore the best Christmas Markets in Düsseldorf with me?
-Last year I had the opportunity to visit this beautiful city and during Christmas time it transforms into a charming city, filled with twinkling lights, beautiful ornaments and of course, liters of mulled wine.
+Last year I had the opportunity to visit the beautiful Düsseldorf and during Christmas time it transforms into a charming city, filled with twinkling lights, beautiful ornaments and of course, tons of mulled wine.

 Even that Düsseldorf is a pretty big city, you can cover all of the seven Christmas Markets on foot.
 All of them are located in the city center, near the Altstadt area.

 When does the Christmas Market start in Düsseldorf?

 In 2019 they will start on the 21st of November and end on the 30th of December.

 Best Hotels to stay at during your visit

 Since all Christmas Markets are located in the city center you’ll be in walking distance of all of them when staying in the area.